dmt-io/CV/README.md

 - **Email:** dimitriklink@gmail.com

 ## Professional Summary
 A forward-thinking UI/UX Designer and Product Manager with a rich history of delivering innovative design solutions and driving user engagement through strategic design system development and optimization.
-With a knack for leveraging Figma, Notion, and GitHub for collaborative and efficient design workflows, I excel in environments that challenge the norm and seek to elevate the user experience through data-driven design enhancements.
+With a knack for leveraging a broad array of design and collaboration tools for efficient workflows, I excel in environments that challenge the norm and seek to elevate the user experience through data-driven design enhancements.
 My career is marked by a commitment to user-centered design, achieving significant impact across major brands by leading design optimizations that enhance user interaction and business outcomes.

 ## Experience